ocupop/hawaiitax/src/_staff/yvette-zolman.md

 name: Yvette Zolman
 job_title: Chief of Staff
 bio_html: >-
-  <p>Hometown: Elko, Nevada</p><p>Education:&nbsp; University of Phoenix, B.A.
+  <p>Hometown: Elko, Nevada</p><p>Education: University of Phoenix, B.A.
-  Business Administration</p><p>Experience: &nbsp;Yvette moved to Honolulu in 2016 from Nashville, Tennessee.
+  Business Administration</p><p>Experience: Yvette moved to Honolulu in 2016 from Nashville, Tennessee.
 As Chief of Staff, Yvette directs the administrative and operational activities for all companies of The Hawaii Group.
 She works closely with the CEO and executive leadership to establish and implement consistent processes, ensure alignment of company goals with